 We know that many of our partners have expressed an interest in ways to connect Handshake data with platforms like Salesforce, Tableau, and more.
 This update represents a significant step toward fully automating that process by automating and standardising the delivery of Handshake data to be imported into another platform.

 Note: you will need both Analytics: Access and Manage permissions in order to schedule reports to an email.
 To select SFTP or S3 as a destination for reports, you will need a new role called Schedule Reports to File Storage.
-If you do not have these roles, please contact your team's Handshake administrator to request access.
+If you do not have these roles, please reach out to your team's Handshake administrator to request access.

 - Creating a new Reports schedule